gy21ajo/Agent_Model_1/README.md

 # Agent_Model_1
 This is a agent based model.
 This model simulates agents, moving around a environment from either set starting point downloaded from xxx or random starting points.
-The Agents then move around the environment 'nibbling' at it and then storing this in the stores.
+The Agents then move around the environment 'nibbling' at it and then storing this in thier stores.
+If the agents eat over 100 stores, they are 'sick'.
 The Agents are able to share resources dependent on the location and how much they all ready have stored.
-The Resulting model is displayed on a GUI and a text file called
-'Agents' allocated each Agent a ID and shows the location 'x' and 'y' coordiantes and the amount of environment in there store.
+The Resulting model is displayed on a GUI and a text file called 'Agents' allocated each Agent a ID and shows the location 'x' and 'y' coordiantes and the amount of environment in there store.

 # # Licensing
 This software is licensined using a MIT License.
 More infromation is available in the license.txt file